shsalomon/shsalomon.github.io/_publications/2023-06-29-approxFRC.md

 excerpt: 'Approximation Algorithms for Fair Range Clustering'
 date: 2023-06-29
 venue: 'ICML 2023'
-citation: 'Hotegni, S.S., Mahabadi, S. and Vakilian, A., 2023.
-Approximation Algorithms for Fair Range Clustering. arXiv preprint arXiv:2306.06778.'
+citation: 'Hotegni, S.S., Mahabadi, S. and Vakilian, A., 2023, July.
+Approximation Algorithms for Fair Range Clustering.
+In International Conference on Machine Learning (pp. 13270-13284).
+PMLR.'
 ---

 This paper studies the fair range clustering problem in which the data points are from different demographic groups and the goal is to pick `k`